Fetchinator7/Video-Upload-Editor/README.md

 ### Both

 Open a terminal window, type `cd ` (with a space afterward), drag-and-drop the folder on your computer where you want to store this project on top of the terminal window, and press enter.
-Since you have `git` now (it is a dependency) clone the project by entering `git clone https://github.com/Fetchinator7/Video-Upload-Editor.git`.
-Next import the submodules by entering `git submodule update --init --recursive`, and finally enter `npm install`.
+Since you have `git` now (it's one of the dependencies) clone the project by entering `git clone https://github.com/Fetchinator7/Video-Upload-Editor.git`.
+Next cd into the project folder by entering `cd ` again, use the **tab** button to autocomplete the folder path, import the submodules by entering `git submodule update --init --recursive`, and finally enter `npm install`.

 ## Setup